 In addition to the Form I-9, they often include an illegal document as a company-made form, asking the notary to certify they have inspected the ID, and then notarize their own signature.
 A notary cannot notarize his/her own signature.
 A notary must be a neutral and impartial witness and is disqualified from notarizing if he/she is named in the document.
 A person who is a notary may process a Form I-9, if they act as an agent of the hiring company, and not in the capacity of a notary.

 Some illegal document requests are for notaries to perform acts that are not authorized by law, such as a Medallion Signature guarantee (done by a bank or brokerage firm), acting as a notary acceptor or mailing agent to send documents and track for a response or non-response from the recipient, serving as a witness to certify an event has occurred, or using the official capacity as a notary in an endorsement or promotion for a product or service.

 Notaries do not read documents to provide legal advice or legal opinions.
 But, notaries do scan documents to look for blank spaces that must be filled in or missing attachments.
 While scanning, a notary may notice signs of an illegal document.

 If a problem is detected, and no criminal intent is suspected, the notary should attempt to correct the defect and complete the notarization to serve the public.
 Notaries are not authorized to serve as investigators, but they should use reasonable care to verify that the customer has satisfactory evidence of identification and is authorized to sign the document.

 Some notaries may have read articles or taken training classes to help detect or prevent fraudulent or illegal activity.
-If a notary, from his/her knowledge or training, has reasonable belief that a notarial act or the associated transaction is illegal, fraudulent, or unauthorized, the notary should decline to notarize.
+If a notary, from his/her knowledge or training, has a reasonable belief that a notarial act or the associated transaction is illegal, fraudulent, or unauthorized, the notary should decline to notarize.

-Disclaimer: This article is not legal advice.
+Disclaimer: This information is not legal advice.